 Are you working with tables in Excel or something similar?
 Are you dealing with a certain degree of complexity and amount of data?
 In this case, you will only achieve the best outcome in capacity planning and decision-making with a lot of effort – or not at all.

-Our tip: Define your precise objective and requirements before investing in a tool.
+Our tip: Define your precise objectives and requirements before investing in a tool.
 Plan a phased introduction of the tool to avoid overwhelming those involved.
 Only then does the purchase make sense.
 And you are on the right path to higher resource efficiency.

 In the context of a comprehensive TPG Survey on the state of the PMO, we derived an interesting result from the responses of 330 companies with a PMO.